Debug Kotlin/Wasm code

 Currently, you can't debug library sources.
 We will support this in the future.

-In addition to the default debugging configuration, you can set up custom formatters to display and locate variable values in a more user-friendly and comprehensible manner.
+Custom formatters help display and locate variable values in a more user-friendly and comprehensible manner when debugging Kotlin/Wasm code.

-This implementation is supported across major browsers like Firefox and Chromium-based as it uses the custom formatters API.
+This feature is supported in Firefox and Chromium-based browsers as it uses the custom formatters API.

-After setting up custom formatters, you can complete the debugging tutorial.
+After enabling custom formatters, you can continue with the debugging tutorial.

 tip